Predicting Networks Before They Happen: Experimentation on a Real-Time V2X Digital Twin

 Building on the formal definition introduced in Section~\ref{sec:complexity-and-time}, this section reports on-field measurements of the end-to-end latency $\tau_{\mathrm{e2e}}$, decomposed according to~\eqref{eq:e2e-latency}.
-All the measured fixed latency components are summarized in Table~\ref{tab:fixed-latency}, while the resulting end-to-end latency distributions as a function of the DI level are shown in Figure~\ref{fig:e2e-latency}.

-\textbf{Fixed system latency components}: measurement acquisition ($\tau_m$) was evaluated by collecting location and channel samples over $60$~s with a $100$~ms sampling interval, yielding approximately $600$ samples per experiment.
+\textbf{Fixed system latency components}: are summarized in Table~\ref{tab:fixed-latency} and constitute a fixed system latency budget, independent of the DI configuration.
+Measurement acquisition ($\tau_m$) was evaluated by collecting location and channel samples over $60$~s with a $100$~ms sampling interval, yielding approximately $600$ samples per experiment.
 No statistically significant differences were observed between static and dynamic conditions.
 Communication-related delays ($\tau_w$ and $\tau_{req}$) were measured using ICMP-based \gls{rtt} probing over $100$ messages and conservatively converted to one-way latency by halving the resulting value.
 Mobility DT update time and trajectory prediction latency ($\tau_{tp}$) was obtained by profiling the time from the scenario update up to the execution of the linear prediction algorithm described in Section~\ref{sec:mobility-channel-prediction}.
-These components---resumed in Table~\ref{tab:fixed-latency}---constitute a fixed system latency budget, independent of the DI configuration.

 \textbf{Ray tracing execution times ($\tau_{rt}$)}: were measured for the five DI configurations defined in Table~\ref{tab:di} using VaN3Twin with Sionna RT v1.2.1.
 Experiments were conducted on a workstation with an NVIDIA GeForce RTX~3090 GPU and Intel Core i9-10980XE CPUs running Ubuntu~22.04.5. $\tau_{rt}$ increases monotonically with the DI level, reflecting the higher computational load induced by denser ray interactions and more complex propagation mechanisms.